 You can tour our facilities and meet with both students and instructors.

-The City College Medical Assisting program provides training in all the fundamental administrative tasks and clinical techniques students need to apply for entry-level medical assisting positions in most healthcare facilities, hospitals or medical practices.
+An Associate’s degree in Medical Assisting offers the most inclusive course of study in the field of Medical Assisting.
+The 8 quarter City College Medical Assisting program provides training in all fundamental administrative tasks and clinical techniques students need to enter the field of medical assisting in most healthcare facilities, hospitals or medical practices.

-It’s not all just in the classroom instruction.
+It’s not all just in-classroom instruction.
 The program includes a 160-hour internship in real-life medical clinics and other healthcare facilities.
-You’ll be right there, getting valuable hands-on training that prepares you for the realities of medical assisting in the workplace.
+Students will be right there, getting valuable hands-on training that prepares them for the realities of medical assisting in the workplace.